chriscamacho/runz80/readme.md

 clone libz80 to this directory

+./runz80 machine1.xml

+will load a machine that will allow you to run hello-input.bin

+You should see Hello World! scrolling down the screen if you change the value of the 8 bit switches, the hex value is displayed in the top left of the display

 example machine config

 The following config is using two plugins, simpleIn is used once, and simpleOut is used twice so the